damianhakert/damianhakert.github.io/source/posts/2016-10-21-gitlab-workflow-an-overview.html.md

 - Use it to [deploy your website][ivan-post] to `staging` and `production` [environments][env]
 - Use it to [build an iOS application][ios-post]
 - Use it to [build and deploy your Docker Image][post-docker] with [GitLab Container Registry][gcr]

+We have prepared dozens of [GitLab CI Example Projects][ci-ex] to offer you guidance.
+Check them out!

 ## Feedback: Cycle Analytics
 {: #feedback}